fbpx

 • Former Great Northern Paper Administration Building and Engineering & Research/Pilot Plant

-As a subconsultant, Kleinfelder provided cultural resources services in support of the on-going redevelopment and hazardous material abatement at the Great Northern Paper (GNP) Administration Building and the Engineering & Research/Pilot Plant building.
+As a subconsultant, Kleinfelder provided cultural resources services in support of the on-going redevelopment and hazardous material abatement at the Great Northern Paper (GNP) Administration Building and Engineering & Research Building.
 Utilizing US Environmental Protection Administration (EPA) grant monies, Our Katahdin plans to remediate the historic buildings in a manner that does not preclude potential future use of federal and/or state historic tax credits.

 Retaining Over 100 Years of Character Defining Features

-After conducting a site visit and review of historical research and records associated with the GNP Administrative Building, Kleinfelder prepared a Character Defining Features Report that provides an in-depth assessment of exterior and interior elements that convey the building’s statewide significance associated with the paper industry as well as its architectural style and construction methods.
+After conducting a site visit and review of historical research and records associated with the GNP Administrative Building, Kleinfelder prepared a Character Defining Features Report that provides an in-depth assessment of exterior and interior elements that convey the building’s significance associated with the paper industry as well as its architectural style and construction methods.
 The report also provides recommendations for how future development should consider the Secretary of the Interior’s Standards and Guidelines for the Treatment of Historic Properties.
-Kleinfelder is also leading the process to get a small district associated with the administrative function of the company listed in the National Register of Historic Places.

 Project Results

-Kleinfelder’s work gives Our Katahdin and future developers a better understanding of the actions that are conducive to historic preservation, and it will assist the remediation team in retaining materials and configurations that represent character defining features of the property so historically sensitive decisions can be made in the future.
-Furthermore, National Register nomination is part of a long-term plan to utilize federal historic tax credits and can be an incentive for potential developers.
+Kleinfelder’s work gives Our Katahdin and future developers a better understanding of the actions that are conducive to historic preservation and will assist the remediation team in retaining materials and configurations that are character defining features of the property so historically sensitive decisions can be made in the future.
+Furthermore, the National Register nomination is part of a long-term plan to utilize federal and state historic tax credits that can be an incentive for developers.

 Project Details